-Chartered by the State of Texas as a credit union for federal employees who lived, worked, or were supervised from Brazos County, we have recently expanded our field of membership, allowing us to serve the community as a whole.
-At Brazos Star, we strive to provide our members with the best service possible.
+Chartered by the State of Texas as a credit union for federal employees who lived, worked, or were supervised from Brazos County, we have recently expanded our field of membership, allowing us to serve the entire Brazos Valley.
+At Brazos Star Credit Union, we strive to provide our members with the best service possible.
 Why?
 Because when you join Brazos Star, you’re not just another nameless customer, you’re part owner.
 We want to ensure you receive the best financial advice, products, and service available.
 As a full-service credit union, we offer a variety of accounts tailored to fit your financial needs.
 Our friendly staff is dedicated, knowledgeable, and willing to answer any questions you may have about products, services, accounts, loan types, or membership.
 This means, as a not-for-profit institution, we return any profits earned back to you, our member-owners, in the form of lower loan interest rates, higher dividends, and higher rates on investments.
-You can also rest easy in the knowledge that once you join Brazos Star, you remain a member for life, no matter where you move or work.
+You can also rest easy in the knowledge that once you join Brazos Star Credit Union, you remain a member for life, no matter where you move or work.
 And don’t forget, if you qualify for membership, your immediate family does too.
 So why wait any longer to experience the benefits of credit union membership?
 Call today to begin your relationship with us!

 In 1935 when credit unions were helping Americans through the Great Depression, the treasurer of a Midwestern credit union coined the phrase ’not for profit, not for charity, but for service,’ a philosophy that holds true today.